cpablo/profile_app/README.md

 * Maven

 # Installation/Deployment
 1. Open command prompt.
-Change the current directory on any folder you want to run the application.
+Change the current directory to any folder you want to run the application.
 2. Type the following in command prompt:
 ```
   git clone https://github.com/cpablo/profile_app.git